U.S. watchdog will review FAA decision to unground Boeing 737 MAX

+Aerospace & DefenseU.S. watchdog will review FAA decision to unground Boeing 737 MAX

-WASHINGTON (Reuters) -The U.S. Transportation Department’s Office of Inspector General said on Tuesday it will audit the Federal Aviation Administration’s (FAA) November decision to unground the Boeing 737 MAX and other agency decisions.
+The U.S. Transportation Department's Office of Inspector General said on Tuesday it will audit the Federal Aviation Administration's (FAA) November decision to unground the Boeing 737 MAX (BA.N) and other agency decisions.

 The 737 MAX was grounded in March 2019 after two crashes in Indonesia and Ethiopia within five months killed 346 people.
 The FAA approved its return to service after significant safety enhancements developed during the plane's 20-month grounding.